6168218c/FernflowerUI/README.md

 ### 3.0 Update

-Now we add the use of viewing the classes in a .jar file.And now it supports Syntax HighLight just like Dev-C++ It's like JD-GUI,which is one of the most famous Java Decompliers,but maybe it has the better quality of decompliing .jar files.
+Now we add the use of viewing the classes in a .jar file.And now it supports Syntax HighLight just like Dev-C++.

+It's like JD-GUI,which is one of the most famous Java Decompliers,but maybe it has the better quality of decompliing .jar files.
 We have also improved the speed of downloading fernflower.jar